ASCOMInitiative/ASCOMLibrary/ASCOM.Alpaca/README.md

 This may also be the case for projects that target IOS, but has not yet been confirmed.

 # Version History

+***Release 2.0.0***
+* Alpaca Clients - Fix bug where the remote device number was not set correctly when changed through the ClientConfiguration class.

 ***Release 2.0.0-rc.28***
 * No change.